 Sofia.

-It was Sofia who had run barefoot through the dark and kept the sentence straight in her mind because her mother told her to.
+It was Sofia who had run barefoot through the dark and remembered the sentence exactly the way her mother told her to say it.

 “Where is her father?”
 David asked.